meschedl/meschedl.github.io/_posts/2019-01-27-Origin-Review.md

 ---
 layout: post
 title: Review of On the Origin of Species
-subtitle: Something I put up on Goodreads and decided to expand here
+subtitle: Something I put up on Goodreads and decided to include here
 permalink: /Blog
 tags: [books, Darwin, review]
 date: 2019-01-27